 Second to Tokyo, Osaka may be the second well-known city in Japan.
-The commercial center has an astonishing 19 million citizens roaming the streets; don’t be surprised by the hoards of people especially at tourist destinations.
+The commercial center has an astonishing 19 million citizens roaming the streets.
+There are many delicious restaurants and stalls but here are the Osaka eats that I particularly enjoyed.

 One cannot mention Osaka without speaking of Dotonbori.
 Dotonbori is a hub of restaurants, shops, and theaters.
 Visit any day of the week, any time of day and you will find crowds of people, both tourists, and locals, strolling down the promenade.

 Like many other ramen restaurants, this one had a pork broth full of depth.
-Fresh noodles in a tonkatsu broth are topped with chashu and green onions.
-What I found particularly interesting was the bowls of Korean kimchis served on the counter for you to add to your ramen.
+However, unlike other ramen shops, this one had Korean kimchi on the side.
 A little Korean Japanese fusion I dare say?

 Dotonbori at night takes on a life of its own.
 Bright lights adorn the streets with ornaments left and right.

 Just half a mile away from Dotonbori is my favorite location in Osaka, Kuromon Market.

 Kuromon market is comparable to Nishiki market in Kyoto but BETTER.

-First off, let’s start with the crab.
-If you don’t have the patience to wait in the 3-hour wait for the crab restaurant in Dotonbori, head to Kuromon.
-There are numerous shops that sell crab legs that are prepared fresh every day.
+First off, let's start with the crab.
+If you don't have the patience to wait in the 3-hour wait for the crab restaurant in Dotonbori, head to Kuromon.
+There you can find many stalls that sell crab legs prepared fresh every day.

-I opted for a crab combo.
-King crab legs and one jumbo shrimp are grilled and served alongside ponzu sauce.
+I opted for a crab combo which included king crab legs and one jumbo shrimp with ponzu sauce.
 Although I chose the smallest box, it was plenty for 2 people to share as an appetizer.
 Pricey?
 Yes, at 5000 yen.
-However, I can say without hesitation, it was hands down the best king crab I’ve ever had.
+However, I can say without hesitation, it was hands down the best king crab I've ever had.

 You can also create your own sushi lunch by purchasing several different premade sushi boxes.
-Splurge on 3 pieces of the best otoro you will ever have and you won’t regret it.
+Splurge on 3 pieces of the best otoro you will ever have and you won't regret it.